 It is only natural that we humans try to assert control.
 Chaos is disconcerting; control, or just the illusion of it, is comforting.
-But it’s important to understand that being too controlling in situations — relationships in particular — can be damaging at best, and abusive at worst.
+But being too controlling in situations — relationships in particular — can be damaging at best, and abusive at worst.
 Chances are, we’ve all seen someone exhibiting the stereotypical control issues in real life and on a screen.
-They may bark orders, deny their partner friendships, decide whether their significant other can or cannot do something.
-Often, they use intimidation and ignore boundaries.
+They bark orders, deny their partner friendships, decide whether their significant other can or cannot do something.
+Often, such people use intimidation and ignore boundaries.

 What Are Control Issues?

 Often, control issues stem from someone’s deep-ridden anxiety.
 People who are controlling “feel the need to have power over their partner in order to feel secure that the person cares, listens, and won’t leave,” says Massachusetts-based psychologist Isabelle Morley.

 Controlling might work in the short-term, but it doesn’t accomplish what you want it to – and it definitely doesn’t contribute to a healthy relationship.
 According to dating relationship expert and psychotherapist Erica Cramer, controlling relationships are usually unsustainable, because the more controlling party usually isn’t willing to work on themselves.